HOW TO MASTER YOUR TRAVEL FEARS

 I grew up in New Zealand, one of the safest, least corrupt countries in the world, which means every place I visit is more dangerous or corrupt than home.
 I have had to change the way I think.

-Simple fact, you are probably going to get scammed, if you haven't already.
-Whether it be a taxi ride costing double what it should or an official at an airport charge you a 'fine' for something he made up on the spot.
-Minimise the chances of this happening by being aware of the local scams and staying alert.
-For example, ask the hotel how much it should cost to get a taxi from the airport, and never leave your bags unattended, or let anyone touch them.
+Simple fact, you are probably going to get scammed.
+I have been.
+It happens all the time.
+Whether it be a taxi ride costing double what it should or an official at an airport charge you a ‘fine’ for something he made up on the spot.
+Sometimes, you get charged a ‘tourist price’ which is twice what the ‘local price’ is.
+Some of these you can’t do anything about, except refuse to use them.
+Other times you can minimise the chances by being aware of the local scams and staying alert.

 - Be careful at night.
 Yeah, I know.
 I have all the best advice.